Among-Us-Plugin/source/README.md

 *Currently in development*

+## Notes
-Note: Java 17 & 1.20.x should be used during development.
+- Java 17 & 1.20.x should be used during development.
+- Teleportation of players for emergency meetings may conflict with some anticheat plugins